 - negative effect on growth or development (when prescribed to children)

-Prednisone is available as an oral tablet or oral liquid solution in the United States.
-While similar, prednisone isn’t the same as methylprednisolone, which is available as an injectable solution as well as an oral tablet.
-Typically, oral prednisone is used as a first-line therapy for acute asthma because it’s both easier to take and less expensive.
+Prednisone is available as an oral tablet or liquid solution in the United States.
+While similar, prednisone isn’t the same as methylprednisolone, available as an injectable solution and an oral tablet.
+Typically, oral prednisone is used as a

-If you miss a dose of prednisone, you should take the missed dose as soon as you remember.
+If you miss a prednisone dose, you should take the missed dose as soon as you remember.
 If it’s almost time for your next dose, skip the missed dose and take the next regularly scheduled dose.

 You should never take an extra dose to make up for a dose that you’ve missed.
-In order to prevent an upset stomach, it’s best to take prednisone with food or milk.
+To prevent an upset stomach, it’s best to take prednisone with food or milk.

 Prednisone isn’t safe to take while pregnant.
-You should immediately let your doctor know if you become pregnant while taking prednisone.
+You should immediately tell your doctor if you become pregnant while taking prednisone.

-Because prednisone acts on the immune system, you may become more susceptible to infections.
-You should talk to your doctor if you have an ongoing infection or have recently received a vaccine.
+Because prednisone suppresses the immune system, you may become more likely to get infections.
+You will want to talk with your doctor if you have an infection or recently received a vaccine.

-There are a number of medications that can interact negatively with prednisone.
-It’s important that your doctor be informed of all of the medications you’re taking.
-You should talk to your doctor if you’re currently taking any of the following types of medication:
+Some medications can interact negatively with prednisone.
+Tell your doctor about all the medications you’re taking.
+You should talk with your doctor if you’re currently taking any of the